sib-swiss/NGS-longreads-training/docs/course_material/applications.md

 **After having completed this chapter you will be able to:**

 * Explain for what kind of questions long-read sequencing technologies are more suitable compared to short-read sequencing technologies.
-* Describe the basic steps required for a genome assembly
+* Describe the basic steps that are required to perform a genome assembly

 ## Material